sonialin/cs372s17p3/README.md

       sbt test

-To run one of the calculator examples:
+To run either of the calculator examples:

       sbt run

-To run one of the test examples:
+To run either of the test examples:

       sbt test:run